pingcap/docs-tidb-operator/en/clinic-user-guide.md

 2. Create an organization.

     Create an organization on the Clinic Server.
-Organization is a collection of TiDB clusters.
-You can upload diagnostic data on the created organization.
+An organization is a collection of TiDB clusters.
+You can upload diagnostic data to the created organization.

 3. Get an access token.